 It’s the most important meal of the day.
-You’ve heard it before, probably hundreds of times.
+You’ve heard this phrase before, probably hundreds of times.
 You may have touted it to others, while hiding behind a guilty grin.
 Or perhaps you’ve nervously laughed (or cried a little) on the inside, when this age-old saying briefly echoed in your mind just before you scarfed down the only breakfast in sight – which just so happened to be a glistening, sugary glazed donut at 10 am from the pastry box in the office lounge.
-Damn!

 Break your fast

 The term breakfast comes from the word “fast,” as in fasting, or not eating.
 When you wake up in the morning you’ve probably gone at least 7 hours if not more without eating.
 Imagine how you feel 7 hours into the work day without food?
 Hungry?
 Tired?
 Irritated?
-Ready to slap someone?
 Is this how you want to start your day?
 Of course not!
 So having breakfast means you’re literally breaking your fast, and having a well-balanced breakfast is very important because it’ll give your body the first dose of slow-burning energy it needs to stay productive and metabolically stable until lunch.

 Starvation, snacking and getting fat